CBC Radio personality Arthur Black dead at age 74

 "So what's it like to get what amounts to a diagnosis of 'terminal' from your doctor?" he wrote.
 "Like getting smacked by a giant Nerf bat, initially.
 It rocks you back on your heels and yet it doesn't hurt.
 Not yet."

-Black got his start with the CBC in Thunder Bay in 1972.
+Black got his start with the CBC in Thunder Bay, Ont., in 1972.

 Basic Black was a Saturday morning staple on CBC Radio for 19 years, ending in 2002 when he retired.
 It was one of the network's most popular variety shows, heard by 600,000 listeners every week.